 Christ warns us through his Apostle not to be “tossed to and fro by the waves and carried about by every wind of doctrine, by human cunning, by craftiness in deceitful schemes” (Ephesians 4:14).
 I’m not naïve enough to say that anyone who doesn’t ascribe to a confession is going to lose their faith if they read a book which doesn’t have biblical foundations.
 Yet I do think that the danger for such individuals of being lost at sea does greatly increase.
 If you cannot clearly articulate what the Bible says about issues such as the natures of Christ, what was accomplished in the atonement, or the Scriptures teaching on gender and sexuality – what is to stop you from being swayed by new ideas as soon as they come your way?

 Those who want to be able to navigate the world of different ideas and views which lies before us will find a safe anchor in the creeds and confessions of the church.
-As our world becomes increasingly advanced and educated, Christians will need to be able to keep up in order to accurately apply and defend their faith in a world of new ideas and views.
-Without the creeds and confessions anchoring us to Christ, we are susceptible to our form of Christianity becoming completely unlike the historic faith of the Church.
+As our world continues to change so rapidly, and becomes increasingly advanced and educated, Christians will need to be able to keep up in order to accurately apply and defend their faith in a world of new ideas and views.
+Without the creeds and confessions anchoring us to Christ, we are susceptible to our form of Christianity becoming completely unrecognizable from the historic faith of the Church.

 What a tragedy it would be for us to lose our way when Christ has given his church such excellent means to stay anchored to him!